jorishr/design-patterns/facade-pattern/readme.md

-# DESIGN PATTERNS: FACADE PATTERN
+# Javascript design pattern: facade pattern

-The idea is that you create a facade between the complex app logic and the business logic so that the code can easily be changed and refactored in the future.
+The idea is that you create a facade that abstracts some more complex app logic.
+The facade function should be easy to understand and relate to the business logic of your application.
+For example, get user data from a database or initiate a payment process.
+The actual complex implementation methods are 'hidden' in a seperate function.
+This allows you to more easily change and refactor implementation methods in the future without making major disruptions to your code structure.

-This is espcially usefull for API code.
-You seperate the 'ugly' code from, for example, the fetch API and put it into a helper function.
-If later you want to switch from FETCH API to AXIOS for example, that can be done by simply replacing that helper function.
+The example in this repo has a [before](before.js) and [after](after.js) state whereby the a facade is build to hide the Fetch API implementation into a helper function.
+In a future update it is now relatively easy to swap the Fetch API for the Axios library, for example.